-The data is distributed to subscribers via:
+The data is distributed to benchmark users via:

 - An XML feed to the information vendors.
-Vendors are obligated to display the BKBM rates on their vendor screens upon immediate receipt of the XML data; - Spreadsheet distribution for subscribers to the BKBM service.
-With this service subscribers also receive a spreadsheet with information relating to any transactions that have occurred.
-The following information is provided, tenor, counterparties, volume and yield.
+Vendors are obligated to display the BKBM rates on their vendor screens upon immediate receipt of the XML data; and, - Spreadsheet distribution for users of the BKBM service.
+With this service users may request a spreadsheet with information relating to any transactions that have occurred.
+The following information is provided: tenor, counterparties, volume, and yield.

-The data noted above is also available free-to-air with a 24-hour delay on the NZFBF website.
-Additionally, if any of the one-, three- or six-month tenors are set using executable bids and offers, the website will also provide the following information: tenor, counterparties, volume, and yield.
+The data noted above is also available free-to-air with a 24-hour delay on the NZFMA website.
+Additionally, if any of the tenors are set using executable bids and offers, the website will also provide the following information: tenor, counterparties, volume, and yield.